 Resources for technology support (parts, vendors, tools) are centrally shared.
 The college also depends on the District IT Department for certain levels of repairs and support issues.
-This alliance creates an environment of shared resources and provides for greater efficiency and reduction of waste.
+This alliance creates an environment of shared resources and provides for greater efficiency.